Having to choose between that and which is one of those tricky little grammar rules that used to trip me up constantly as I wrote.

 As a general note, that can NEVER be used in a non-restrictive clause.
 To say “The cat, that was on the porch, slept all day,” is incorrect because of the comma usage.

-Also, when speaking of people, always use who in place of that or which.
+Also, when speaking of people, always use who rather than that or which.

 3. Combining the Two

-Don’t be afraid to combine that and which once you have the correct usage.
+Don’t be afraid to combine that and which once you have the correct usage down.
 For example:

-The shoes that she bought yesterday, which she purchased for $500, were very chic.Posted by Michelle Posted on 25 Apr
+The shoes that she bought yesterday, which cost more than $500, were very chic.Posted by Michelle Posted on 25 Apr